jamesacklin/james-acklin-site/static/markdown/rhiza-explorer.md

 ::: content

 # Rhiza Explore Page

-<span class="gray">Designing, prototyping, and implementing an entry point for Rhiza users</span>
+Designing, prototyping, and implementing an entry point for Rhiza users

 ---